anupb08/-PitchPresentation/index.md

 ## Factors for pricing a Diamond

 1. Diamond price is determined by several factors.
-2. Collected Daimond dataset from the website http://www.pricescope.com/
+2. Collected Diamond dataset from the website http://www.pricescope.com/
 3. From the Dataset, we choose 6 predictors : Shape, Carat, Cut, Color, Clarity & Depth
 4. The Target variable is diamond **Price**
-5. We will predict daimond price on the basis of the values of 6 predictors.
+5. We will predict diamond price on the basis of the values of 6 predictors.

 --- .class #id